 Tuesday emails include:

 - The topic & teacher of Thursday’s class along with links to lecture note or other resources for enrichment.
-Hard-copies of lecture notes will be provided to students attending in-person at class on Thursday.
+Paper copies of lecture notes will be provided to students attending class in-person (spring term).

-- The link to join the Intro to Judaism class using Zoom Cloud Meetings.
+- Fall only: The link to join the Intro to Judaism class using Zoom Cloud Meetings.
 If you are new to Zoom, watch this short video about “How to Join a Zoom Meeting for the First Time.”
-If you are unsure about your technology skills, you can arrange a zoom practice meeting with me by request.
+If you are unsure about your technology skills, you can arrange a zoom practice meeting with JoAnn by request.

 Friday emails are a follow up to Thursday class.
 They include:

-- resources for further topical learning recommended by the teacher; invitations to upcoming opportunities to learn or worship with that rabbi and their congregation
+- An invitation to learn or worship with that rabbi and their congregation

 - A preview of the upcoming class for next Thursday, including next week’s Torah portion